Iritis; Pars planitis; Choroiditis; Chorioretinitis; Anterior uveitis; Posterior uveitis; Iridocyclitis

 - Steroid eye drops

 Pars planitis is often treated with steroid eye drops.
-Other medicines, including steroids taken by mouth, may be used to help suppress the immune system.
+Other medicines, including steroids taken by mouth, may be used to help suppress the immune system and reduce inflammation.

 Posterior uveitis treatment depends on the underlying cause.
 It almost always includes steroids taken by mouth.